TIGER-AI-Lab/LongRAG/README.md

 ## **Citation**

-Please cite our paper if you use our data, model or code.
+Please kindly cite our paper if you find our project is useful:

 ```
 @article{jiang2024longrag